jlink/how-to-specify-it/docs/README.md

 >
 > In this example model-based properties find bugs far faster than postconditions or metamorphic properties, while metamorphic properties find bugs a little faster than postconditions on average, but their mean time to failure varies more.
 >
-> Digging a little deeper, for the same bug in union, `prop_UnionPost` fails after 50 tests on average, while `prop_UnionModel` fails after only 8.4 tests, _even though they are logically equivalent_.
+> Digging a little deeper, for the same bug in `union`, `prop_UnionPost` fails after 50 tests on average, while `prop_UnionModel` fails after only 8.4 tests, _even though they are logically equivalent_.
 The reason is that after computing a union that is affected by the bug, the model-based property checks that the model of the result is correct — which requires every key and value to be correct.
 The post-condition, on the other hand, checks that a random key has the correct value in the result.
 Thus `prop_UnionPost` may exercise the bug many times without detecting it.
-Each model-based test may take a little longer to run, because it validates the result of union more thoroughly, but this is not significant compared to the enormous difference in the number of tests required to find the bug — the entire test case must be generated, and the union computed, in either case, so the difference in validation time is not really important.
+Each model-based test may take a little longer to run, because it validates the result of `union` more thoroughly, but this is not significant compared to the enormous difference in the number of tests required to find the bug — the entire test case must be generated, and the union computed, in either case, so the difference in validation time is not really important.
 >

 ### 5.3&nbsp;&nbsp; Lessons